vialer/vialer-js-module-queues/README.md

-# vialer-js-module-queues
+# vjs-mod-queues
-Vialer-js queues module for the VoIPGRID platform.
+Vialer-js Queues module for the VoIPGRID platform.